DataShades/ckanext-files/README.md

 extension switches to CKAN support policy of two latest CKAN releases.
 I.e, ckanext-files v1.0 supports only CKAN v2.10 and v2.11.

-v0.2 will not receive any new features, only bug-fixes.
+v0.* will not receive any new major features, only bug-fixes and small improvements.

 It's recommended to install the extension via pip, so you probably have all the requirements pinned already.
 If you are using GitHub version of this extension,